 - What value does independence/alone time have in our relationship?

 - What value does self-care hold for us?

 - What traditions do you carry out based on these?

-- What are your limitations in relation to these?
+- What are your limitations with these?

 Family values and traditions/Extended Family

 - What are the traditions you grew up with that you’d like to continue doing in your newly established family?

 - What are the traditions that you don’t like that you’d like to discontinue?

 - Are there any new traditions that you want to start as we move forward in our relationship?